 Your satisfaction is important to Ford Motor Company and to your dealer.
-If a warranty concern has not been resolved using the three-step
+If a warranty concern has not been resolved using the three-step procedure outlined on the first page of the Customer Assistance section, you may be eligible to participate in the BBB AUTO LINE program.
 The BBB AUTO LINE program consists of two parts - mediation and arbitration.
 During mediation, a representative of the BBB will contact both you and Ford Motor Company to explore options for settlement of the claim.
-If an agreement is not reached during mediation and your claim is eligible, you may participate in the arbitration process.
-An arbitration hearing will be scheduled so that you can present your case in an informal setting before an impartial person.
+If an agreement is not reached during mediation and your claim is eligible, you may participate in the arbitration process. Ån arbitration hearing will be scheduled so that you can present your case in an informal setting before an impartial person.
 The arbitrator will consider the testimony provided and make a decision after the hearing.
 You are not bound by the decision, but should you choose to accept the BBB AUTO LINE decision, Ford must abide by the accepted decision as well.
 Disputes submitted to the BBB AUTO LINE program are usually decided within forty days after you file your claim with the BBB.
 BBB AUTO LINE Application: Using the information provided below, please call or write to request a program application.
 You will be asked for your name and address, general information about your new vehicle, information about your warranty concerns, and any steps you have already taken to try to resolve them.
 A Customer Claim Form will be mailed that will need to be completed, signed and returned to the BBB along with proof of ownership.
 Upon receipt, the BBB will review the claim for eligibility under the Program Summary Guidelines.